 The first step to an effective influencer marketing campaign is strategy development.
 There are a lot of factors that you’ll have to consider while developing your strategy, and if you do them right, the rest will flow like a piece of cake.

-Firstly, define the goals from your campaign.
+Firstly, define the goals of your campaign.
 Do you want to increase brand awareness?
 Do you want to boost your sales figures?
 Identify the goal, and then set a target.
 How many sales do you want to make on the back of this campaign?
 Doing this will allow you to measure your results, and you can use the data from this to prepare for any future campaigns that you may run.
 It

 Next, you will need to decide the timeframe for your campaign.
 This is especially important if you want your campaign to align with a product launch, or if you’re offering seasonal promotions.
 Don’t stop with just setting a deadline for the campaign, try to set a timeline for all activities that you’ll need to perform in order to launch your campaign on time.
 This will help ensure that things are moving at the desired pace, and if not, you will be able to adjust your timelines accordingly.